3 Common Stress Areas and Suggested Solutions

 Just thinking about the number currently flashing next to your inbox, might already get your heartbeat speed up.
 In our time management workshops, we often hear people determining stress factors connected to email etiquette and their inboxes in general.
 Naturally, that’s where we’d recommend our email training, but there are also some quick-wins you can implement straight away…

 If even thinking about opening your work emails is already causing you stress, it’s definitely not the best way to start your day at work.
 It has become a habit to arrive at work, fire up your computer and immediately check your emails.
 That’s exactly how our inbox becomes our default to-do list, which it is not.
-Read through this blog post, and tomorrow, when you get to work, try one of the alternative ways to start your day outside of your inbox.

 Once you’ve implemented your new morning routine, you can start reviewing how you use email in general and look at improving your own email etiquette and how you can start processing your emails rather than checking them.